Current State

 cratestack/ - schema parsing and semantic validation for an initial

-AuthProviderand internal binding throughbind_auth(...)andbind_context(...) - generated Rust client support through both full-schema
+AuthProviderand internal binding throughbind_auth(...)andbind_context(...) - generated Rust client support via

-include_schema!and client-onlyinclude_client_macro!, plus generated Dart package output - policy enforcement for the current supported model and procedure policy subset
+include_client_schema!, plus generated Dart package output - policy enforcement for the current supported model and procedure policy subset (server only)

 - generated telemetry for procedure wrappers, procedure routes, and model list routes